rusq/slackdump/cmd/slackdump/internal/man/assets/chunk.md

 ### t: Chunk type

-Each JSON object can contain the following "chunk" of information, denoted as unsigned 8-bit integer:
+Each JSON object can contain the following "chunk" of information, denoted as unsigned 8-bit integer, each chunk type is a direct mapping to the Slack API method that was used to retrieve the data:

 - **Type 0**: slice of channel messages;
 - **Type 1**: slice of channel message replies (a thread);
 - **Type 2**: slice of files that were uploaded to the workspace (only definitions);
 - **Type 3**: slice of channels;
 - **Type 4**: slice of users;
 - **Type 5**: workspace information.

-Each chunk type is a direct mapping to the Slack API method that was used to retrieve the data:

 - **Type 0**: [conversations.history](https://api.slack.com/methods/conversations.history);
 - **Type 1**: [conversations.replies](https://api.slack.com/methods/conversations.replies);